J M ENGR 1413 Introduction to Engineering Design: CAD: 2 semester hours

 J M ENGR 4706 Aircraft Performance: 3 semester hours

-Prerequisites: Senior Standing.
+Prerequisites: Enrolled in the Joint Engineering Program.
 This course introduces the principles and applications of aerodynamics to determine the performance of typical jet engine and propeller airplanes.
 The performance calculations include flight conditions of takeoff, climb, level flight, and landing.
 The topics covered also include range and endurance computation, turning flight, flight envelope, constraint analysis and design process.
 The knowledge and skill gained in this course can be readily applied in the preliminary design of an airplane.

 J M ENGR 4810 HVAC Analysis and Design I: 3 semester hours

-Prerequisites: Senior standing.
+Prerequisites: Enrolled in the Joint Engineering Program.
 Moist air properties and the psychrometric chart.
 Classic moist air processes and design procedures for heating and cooling systems.
 Design of heating, ventilating, and air conditioning systems for indoor environmental comfort and health.
 Basics of heat transfer in building structures.
 Solar radiation effects on building heat transfer.
 Calculation procedures for the analysis of heating and cooling loads in buildings.

 J M ENGR 4820 HVAC Analysis and Design II: 3 semester hours

-Prerequisites: Senior standing.
+Prerequisites: Enrolled in the Joint Engineering Program.
 Energy calculations to estimate the quantity of energy needed to heat and cool building structures.
 Fundamentals of incompressible flow, basics of centrifugal pump performance, and design procedures for water piping systems.
 Space air diffuser design to assure that temperatures, humidities, and air velocities within occupied spaces are acceptable.
 Air duct design and fan analysis for optimally distributing air through building air duct systems.
 Performance analysis of refrigeration systems, including the effects of pressure losses and heat transfer.
 Direct contact heat and mass transfer.

 J M ENGR 4900 Engineering Project Management: 3 semester hours